-publications contain contributions that are offered to fellow community members for further use (Kuhn, 1962, p.
-19).
+publications contain contributions that are offered to fellow community members for further use (Kuhn, 1970 [1962]: 19, 23, 177).
 It is also based on, and strengthens, the thematic similarity of community members' work.
 Finally, from the definition of a topic as a joint frame of reference follows that a topic is first and foremost a topic to those who work on it.
 The insider perspective that constitutes a topic is likely to deviate from outsider perspectives, i.e. perspectives of colleagues from other communities.

 These theoretically derived properties of topics should correspond to properties of subgraphs in publication networks if these subgraphs are meant to represent topics.
-Dense communication translates into above-average subgraph cohesion in direct citation networks.
-Thematic similarity translates into above-average subgraph density in bibliographic coupling networks.
-The insider perspective translates into the use of local information (information about a subgraph and its environment) for its delineation (Held, 2022).
-Taken together, these translations suggest experimenting with local density-maximising algorithms, which can be applied to traditional bibliometric data models like direct citation and bibliographic coupling.
+Dense communication should be reflected in above-average subgraph cohesion in direct citation networks.
+Thematic similarity should be reflected in above-average subgraph density in bibliographic coupling networks.
+The insider perspective should be realised by the use of local information (information about a subgraph and its environment) for its delineation (Held, 2022).
+Taken together, these operationalisations suggest experimenting with local density-maximising algorithms, which can be applied to traditional bibliometric data models like direct citation and bibliographic coupling.